 One of the most evident manifestations of their influence is of course Nikkei, the Japanese-Peruvian fusion food.

-NIKKEI NAMA BAR IN BGC
+NIKKEI NAMA BAR

 A PLAYFUL, NEW TAKE ON NIKKEI CUISINE.